 The minerals in a combination supplement of calcium/magnesium can help reduce muscle tension, while the nutrients in a vitamin B complex contribute to the production of brain chemicals called neurotransmitters.
 You can add all these to the kava.

 You can use the valerian in two ways.
 If kava doesn’t seem to have a calming effect for you, try valerian instead during the day.
 Or, if you are satisfied with daily doses of kava, you can add the valerian at night if you’re having trouble sleeping, since this herb primarily functions as a sleep aid.
 You can also use valerian in tea form.

 If there is a component of depression to your episodes of anxiety or panic, or your doctor has suggested treatment with antidepressants, consider trying either St. John’s wort or SAMe.
 Well-controlled clinical studies have shown that each of these supplements has compared favorably with conventional medications in the treatment of mild to moderate depression.

 We at WholeHealth Chicago strongly recommend that everyone take a high-potency multivitamin/mineral and well-balanced antioxidant complex every day.
 It may be necessary to adjust the dosages outlined below to account for your own daily vitamin regimen.
 All of our supplement recommendations also assume you are eating a healthful diet.

 Be aware that certain cautions are associated with taking individual supplements, especially if you have other medical conditions and/or you’re taking medications.
-Key cautions are given in the listing below, but you need to see the WholeHealth Chicago Reference Library for a comprehensive discussion of each supplement’s cautions and drug/nutrient interactions.

 For product recommendations and orders click here for the Natural Apothecary or call 773-296-6700, ext.
 2001.